-- 2. The -field string option defines the data to be extracted from the input files. - 3.
-The -name variable name gives the name of the combined variable in output NetCDF file.
+2. The -field string option defines the data to be extracted from the input files.
+Use this option when processing fields other than APCP or non-GRIB files.

-- 4. The -log file option directs output and errors to the specified log file.
-All messages will be written to that file as well as cout and cerr.
+- 3. The -name variable name gives the name of the combined variable in output NetCDF file. - 4.
+The -log file option directs output and errors to the specified log file.
+All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no logfile. - 5.
 The -v level option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.